huijing/slides/webconf-asia-2017/README.md

 We first need to understand the web as a medium, and to be fair, it is a rather young medium.
 In his doctoral thesis, inventor of CSS, Håkon Wium Lie (Hor-ken Wee-um Lee), described a number of key differences between the distribution of content on paper versus electronic distribution over the web.

-1. Late binding in computer programming parlance refers to function calls that are not resolved until runtime, in publishing, late binding refers to delaying the conversion of data into a format that is optimised for one specific type of output for as long as possible.
-The late binding between content and presentation of electronic publishing becomes even later binding on the web.
-This presents a performance challenge as binding now takes place while the user is waiting, and the author is not present to verify if the presentation is correct or not.
+1. Late binding in computer programming parlance refers to function calls that are not resolved until runtime, but in publishing, late binding refers to delaying the conversion of data into an optimised output format for presentation for as long as possible.
+This happens very late on the web and presents a performance challenge as binding now takes place while the user is waiting, and the author is not present to verify if the presentation is correct or not.
 2. There is no longer a single final form of presentation either, multiple output devices could be used.
 3. Authors can influence the presentation, but he or she no longer holds complete control, instead, a combination of influences from various sources, like the browser and the users themselves, form the final presentation.
 4. Dependable delivery is also uncertain, as web resources are distributed across multiple connected servers and the possibility of any of them being unavailable is pretty significant.